-I have built this carbon composite MTB frame four years ago using simple building method which is described in this Instructable.
+I have built this carbon composite MTB frame in 2003 using simple building method which is described in this Instructable.
 Of course, this method is not suitable for mass production, but if you plan to build just one or two frames for yourself, it is sufficient and you can build your own frame of a high quality.
 The feeling of riding a self-made frame is great!

 After years of riding, the frame is still okay and I am still alive too, although I prefer riding my bike equipped by the bamboo/carbon frame, which I have built using the same method described here.
 Until now, several frames have been built by this method in the world.